smfang/adminagent/evaluation/evaluation-plans/glm-evaluation-plan.md

 | Cost/Speed | ✅ Real-world API performance | ❌ Not our focus (AA covers this) |
 | Use case | "Which model should I use?" | "Is this model safe to deploy as an agent?" |

-**Key positioning:** We do not compete with Artificial Analysis.
-We complement them by covering the safety gap they do not test.
-This is the value proposition for the z.ai collaboration.

 ## Prerequisites for Execution